amanzi/ats-short-course/README.md

 As a first step you need to have the following tools installed on your system

 * Docker: [Download](https://www.docker.com/get-started)
-  * Windows: Note that WSL 2 is required for the current version of Docker Desktop, thus during installation you may be prompted to update and/or set WSL 2 as your default WSL. [steps 4 and 5](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package).
+  * Windows: Note that WSL 2 is required for the current version of Docker Desktop, thus during installation you may be prompted to update and/or set WSL 2 as your default WSL and follow [steps 4 and 5](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package).
 * VisIt: [Download](https://wci.llnl.gov/simulation/computer-codes/visit/executables)
   * (or ParaView: [Download](https://www.paraview.org/download/) if you prefer it and already know how to use it)
 * git (so you can clone this repo):